arctern-io/arctern-bootcamp/nytaxi_en/README.md

 #### 1.2 Data display

-According to above  table's `schema` , we can see this data mainly include longitude and latitude of up and down taxi.
-And we can use Arctern and keplergl to display all the gis points on the map, it can show us some issue.
-First loading the pick-up point:
+The data set includes longitude and latitude of pick-up and drop-off locations for each taxi trip.
+We can visualize all these locations on the map with Arctern and keplergl to get better understanding of the data.

+First loading the pick-up locations:

 ```python
 import arctern